 The Adult Intensive Outpatient Program (IOP) of Yale-New Haven Psychiatric Hospital treats adult patients who do not require the level of supervision and support provided by an inpatient program, but who need more intensive intervention than is readily provided in most outpatient settings.
 About two thirds of newly admitted patients are referred to the IOP for follow up treatment from one of the YNHPH inpatient units and about one third are referred from community providers.

-The Adult IOP is divided into four main treatment tracks: a General Psychiatric track for patients with mood, anxiety and/or psychotic disorders; a Dual Diagnosis track for patients with co-occurring psychiatric and substance use disorders; a general DBT track for patients with borderline personality disorder features who struggle with chronic patterns of suicidal or other self-destructive behaviors; and a substance-focused DBT track for patients who struggle with borderline personality disorder features and substance abuse or dependence.
-Patients in the General and Dual-Diagnosis tracks attend the IOP for four days per week, 8:55 am to 12:25 pm or 12:55 pm to 4:40 pm, for about four to six weeks.
-Patients treated in the DBT tracks attend two days per week, 8:55 am to 12:25 pm, and commit to a four-month treatment contract, renewable once for a maximum length of stay of 8 months.
+The Adult IOP is divided into six main treatment tracks: a General Psychiatric track for patients with mood, anxiety and/or psychotic disorders; a Dual Diagnosis track for patients with co-occurring psychiatric and substance use disorders; a Mood Disorders track for patients with treatment-resistant mood disorders, a Young Adult track for transitional age youth aged 18-25 years, a general DBT track for patients with borderline personality disorder features who struggle with chronic patterns of suicidal or other self-destructive behaviors; and a substance-focused DBT track for patients who struggle with borderline personality disorder features and substance use disorders.
+Patients in the non-DBT tracks attend the IOP for four days per week for about four to six weeks.
+Patients treated in the DBT tracks attend two days per week and commit to a four-month treatment contract, renewable once for a maximum length of stay of 8 months.

 Modifications to standard comprehensive outpatient DBT for the IOP setting include conducting diary card review and behavioral analysis in groups, protocols for preventing contagion of crisis behaviors among group participants, treating patients who are in concurrent outpatient therapy, and targeting problems in outpatient treatment with the goal of discharging patients into an effective and productive outpatient level of care.